 - in progress -- the flow has been initiated -- that is, the first trigger event has happened

 - completed -- all steps in a flow have completed and the final outcome has occurred

 - stalled -- the low has arrived at a step it cannot complete, such as a missing file, folder, or task assignee

 From here, you can view each flow's activity and get complete and auditable details of each completed step.

 This helps you maintain confidence your automations are working as planned.
 You can always keep abreast of how far along each workflow is, and identify where workflows that aren’t completing promptly may be slowing down or stalling.
 You can also audit workflow progress, by visiting this page and downloading .csv files of each workflow's activity.

 To track or download the progress of a specific workflow

-- Select to highlight the row of the workflow you want, and to the right of the Status column click View Activity.
+- Hover on the row of the workflow you want, and to the right of the Status column click View Activity.
 The Activity Report window opens.